Patient Rights (Scotland) Act 2011: Provisions

+Application

 Colin McIntyre from Glasgow was sent a letter guaranteeing his hip replacement within 12 weeks and that he would be offered an appointment before 16 February 2017.
 He subsequently got a phone call from the hospital telling him it would take eight or nine months.
 He took the view that the guarantee was "not worth the paper it is written on".
 He used his European Health Insurance Card to arrange his operation in France - within two weeks, and most of the cost was refunded by the health board.